userver-framework/userver/scripts/docs/en/userver/intro.md

 Usage of `catch` with explicit exception type specification (like `std::exception` or `std::runtime_error`) is fine without `throw;`.

-The use of synchronization primitives or IO operations of the C++ standard library and libc in the context of coroutine **should be avoided**.

-🐙 **userver** uses its own coroutine scheduler, which is unknown to the C++ standard library, as well as to the libc.
+🐙 **userver** uses its own coroutine scheduler, which is unknown to the C++ standard library, as well as to the libc/pthreads.
 The standard library for synchronization often uses mutexes, other synchronization primitives and event waiting mechanisms that block the current thread.
 When using userver, this results in the current thread not being able to be used to execute other